texastribune/data-visuals-create/README.md

 Where you'll spend most of your time!
 Here are where all the assets that go into building your project live.

+#### app/index.html

+This is the landing page for graphics and features.
+For features, this page provides a full-page template to start from.
+For embeddable graphics, this page has instructions on how to start creating embeddable graphics and which templates in `app/templates/` to clone.

-#### app/index.html, app/static.html
+#### app/templates/

-The starter HTML pages provided by the kit. `index.html` is for scripted graphics that require additional JavaScript, and `static.html` is for graphics that do not, like Illustrator embeds.
-Feel free to rename them!
+Where all the Nunjucks templates (including the `base.html` template that `app/index.html` inherits from), `includes` and `macros` live.

+### Embeddable graphics

+- `base.html` - base template used across all graphics
+- `graphic-static.html` - template for static graphics, like Illustrator embeds
+- `graphic.html` - template for graphics using JS, like ones that require D3

+### Features

+- `base.html` - base template used across all features
+- `base-embed.html` - base template used across all embeddable graphics associated with the feature
+- `embed.html` - template for embeddable graphics associated with the feature

 If your project is only a single page (or graphic), you can pick one of them where you do all your HTML work.
 No special configuration is required to create new HTML files - just creating a new `.html` file in in the `app` directory (but _not_ within `app/scripts/` or `/app/templates/` - HTML files have special meanings in those directories) is enough to tell the kit about new pages it should compile.

-When embedding graphics other than `index.html`, remember to add the name of the template to the end of the embed link.
-The default link points to `index`.

-#### app/templates/

-Where all the Nunjucks templates (including the `base.html` template that `app/index.html` inherits from), includes and macros live.

 #### app/scripts/